ValKmjolnir/Nasal-Interpreter/README.md

 ![usage](./doc/gif/help.gif)

-If your system is `Windows` and you want to output unicode,please use this command before running nasal:
+If your system is `Windows` and you want to output unicode, you could write this in nasal code:

-> chcp 65001

-or you could write this in nasal code:

 ```javascript
 if(os.platform()=="windows")